Version 1.4, October 2014

 Monitoring and reporting

-13.136 The Information Commissioner is required to prepare an annual report on the operations of the OAIC (AIC Act s 30).
-The Commissioner will include in that report information on the administration of the IPS by agencies.
+13.169 The Information Commissioner is required to prepare an annual report on the OAIC’s operations (Australian Information Commissioner Act 2010 s 30).
+The Information Commissioner will include in the annual report information on the administration of the IPS by agencies.

-13.137 Section 93 of the FOI Act requires agencies to provide the Information Commissioner with information the Commissioner requires to prepare an annual report.[25]
-From July 2011, agencies have been required to provide information about staff resources devoted to managing the IPS.
+13.170 Section 93 of the FOI Act requires agencies to provide the Information Commissioner with information required to prepare an annual report.[37]
+From July 2011, agencies have been required to provide information about staff resources assigned to managing the IPS.

 Copyright

-13.139 As noted in the guiding principles to these Guidelines (see [13.9] dot point five above), the Information Commissioner encourages agencies to make information they publish under the IPS available for reuse on open licensing terms, as far as that is reasonable and practicable.
-Agencies should have a clear statement on their websites, on their homepage and/or on their IPS entry page, about the extent to which the public can reuse material in which they hold copyright.
+13.172 As noted in the guiding principles to these Guidelines (see [13.15] dot point 5 above), the Information Commissioner encourages agencies to make information they publish under the IPS available for reuse on open licensing terms, as far as that is reasonable and practicable to do.
+Agencies should have a clear statement on their websites, on their homepage or on their IPS entry page about the extent to which the public can reuse material in which they hold copyright.

-13.140 In deciding on the appropriate licensing, agencies should consider the Australian Government Intellectual Property Manual and Guidelines on Publishing Public Sector Information.[26]
+13.173 In deciding on the appropriate licensing, agencies should consider the Australian Government Intellectual Property Manual[38]and the Guidelines on licensing public sector information for Australian Government entities.[39]

-13.143 Where a third party owns copyright in material an agency publishes as part of its IPS entry, the agency should include a clear statement on its website advising the public that they may need to seek permission from the copyright owner in order to reuse the material.
+13.176 Where a third party owns copyright in material an agency publishes as part of its IPS entry, the agency should include a clear statement on its website advising the public that they may need to seek permission from the copyright owner to reuse the material.
 A statement such as the following could be used:

-13.144 If an agency knows the details of third party ownership of copyright in material it has published under the IPS, the agency should, with the copyright owner’s consent, provide contact details on its website, in order to help members of the public.
+13.177 If an agency knows the details of third-party ownership of copyright in material it has published under the IPS, the agency should, with the copyright owner’s consent, provide contact details on its website, to help members of the public.

-13.146 These protections complement the policy objective of the FOI Act, of providing a secure framework for publication of Australian Government information to the public.
-The protections are conditional, and apply only where a minister or agency officer publishes a document in good faith in the belief that the publication was required or permitted under the Act.
+13.179 These protections complement the policy objective of the FOI Act to provide a secure framework for publication of Australian Government information.
+These protections are conditional and apply only where a minister or agency officer publishes a document in good faith in the belief that publication was required or permitted under the FOI Act.

-13.147 The legal protection provided by ss 90 and 92 applies also to the release of information in response to an FOI request, and to publication apart from the FOI Act where a minister or agency officer believes in good faith that publication is required or permitted.
+13.180 The legal protection provided by ss 90 and 92 also applies to the release of information in response to an FOI request, and to publication apart from the FOI Act where a minister or agency officer believes in good faith that publication is required or permitted.
 For more information about these protections see Part 3 of these Guidelines.

 Introduction